jeffpar/pcjs.v1/_posts/2020-06-01-more-old-cd-roms-and-gotchas.md

 ![Bookshelf for Windows 1991 - Install 4 of 4](/blog/images/BSWIN31-Install4of4.png)

-And of course, my first reaction was: what just went wrong with my new CD-ROM emulation?
+My first reaction to the "Fatal Error": what just went wrong with my new CD-ROM emulation?

-But even though this was a 27-year-old error message, I decided to [Google It](https://www.google.com/search?q=CloseFontProgress+%22error+writing+to+the+system+setup+file%22), and I got back exactly ONE hit... on my OWN website:
+Even though this was a 27-year-old error message, I decided to [Google It](https://www.google.com/search?q=CloseFontProgress+%22error+writing+to+the+system+setup+file%22), and I got back exactly ONE hit... on my OWN website:

 [![CloseFontProgress "error writing to the system setup file"](/blog/images/Google-Q101464.png)](https://jeffpar.github.io/kbarchive/kb/101/Q101464/)